 February temperatures in the high 60 s is typical for Los Angeles or Las Vegas, but not at the bottom of the world.

-A 24-day excursion to Antarctica should convince most people that global warming is real and present.
+A 24-day excursion to Antarctica convinces most people that global warming is real and present.

 Seabirds, shorebirds, whales, seals, sea-lions, penguins, and landscapes will entertain and astound you.
 Stories of others’ tortuous journeys to the south pole make you realize how easy a tourist’s passage to this vast wilderness is today.

 At every excursion from your boat, you are confronted with the hardship earlier travelers must have endured.
 At times of the year, Antarctica’s temperature can fall to -70.6 degrees F with an average temperature of 14.0 degrees F. As predicate of the future, our trip averaged 30 to 36 degrees Fahrenheit.

 No humans permanently live on Antarctica.
 There are no polar bears.
 Only penguins, seals, nematodes, tardigrades, and mites can handle the extreme cold.
 However, 1,000 to 5,000 people live on science stations from various nations around the globe.